 Gathering enough water for the family for the day takes hours and usually falls on the mothers, or the older daughters.
 And the terrain is dangerous.
 Often girls don’t get to attend school because they are needed for water gathering.
 We know that one of the best ways to improve areas like this one is through educational access, and both the frequent illnesses and the necessity of lugging water each day is negatively impacting attendance for both genders.
 When a child gets typhoid for example, which is common here, they could be out for weeks.
 Many students never return to school after an illness even if they fully recover.

 But there is hope for the students and teachers at Nalweyo Secondary School as well as the surrounding community.
 In the picture above, the superintendant talks about the possibility of clean water coming to the school.

 The extravagant generosity of a WORLD CHANGER has funded a deep borehole well that will be installed on school property.
 It will also be available to the surrounding community.
 The generous donor has answered prayers of almost 1,000 people who will soon have clean water.
 THANK YOU!

-Bad news and good news.
-The budget has stayed the same, however the completion phase was delayed due to a prolonged rainy season and a miscommunication about plaque wording.
-The well has been in operation since the initial drilling phase was completed at the end of August, so the school has had water, we are just waiting on the final photos of the plaque placement and dedication to call the project completed.
+But the good news is that the well has been in operation since the initial drilling phase was completed at the end of August, and the school has water at last.
+We were just waiting on final photos of the plaque placement and dedication to call the project completed.